kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/admissions-challenge.md

-# Admissions challenge: Learning web development with Kibo
+# Admissions challenge - for reference only
 ---

 <aside>